What’s the difference between urban planning and urban design?

 “One of the strategy’s key directions is about supporting the walking economy.
 Walking is the most spatially efficient form of transport, followed by public transport and cycling, and this has driven the strategy’s priorities and framing,” says McKay.

-While urban planners and urban designers work on projects with the same desired outcome of sustainability, they are separate roles.
-The role that suits you best will depend on your skills and personal interests.
+While urban planners and urban designers work on projects with the same desired outcome of sustainability, they’re separate roles.
+Which suits you best will depend on your skills and personal interests.

-To be successful in urban planning, you’ll need great communication skills, including the ability to be a great negotiator.
+To become an urban planner, you’ll need great communication skills, including the ability to be a great negotiator.

 What urban planning and urban design will always share in common is the desired outcome of sustainability.
 Together they create urban spaces that sustain people and the environment.